Back to blog

 Best Practices for Texas Closings

-1. 1.Order on day one.
-With the TREC contract's document delivery and review timeline, there's zero room for delay.
+Check county records for the HOA's recorded management certificate first, it's the fastest way to identify the management company.
+From there, order on day one.
+With the TREC contract's document delivery and review timeline, there is zero room for delay.
+None.